 Boro Sawmill & Timber Company was established in 1925 as the BORO HALL LUMBER COMPANY located in Jay Street, and later Concord Street, in the Boro Hall section of Brooklyn, New York.
-At the time lumber for the New York market was unloaded off ships at the Jay Street Terminal docks on the East River so the location was ideal for a fledgling lumber company like Boro Hall.
-Boro Hall Lumber Company’s first ‘truck’ was a horse drawn wagon and the last job of the day was to feed the horses.
+At the time lumber for the New York market was unloaded off ships at the Jay Street Terminal docks on the East River, the location was ideal for a fledgling lumber company like Boro Hall.
+Boro Hall Lumber Company’s first ‘truck’ was a horse-drawn wagon and the last job of the day was to feed the horses.
 The company was started by John G. Sussek with $1500 which was lent to him by his future wife who said she’d marry him if he was successful.
 One year later they married in a church only a few blocks from the lumber yard.

 The primary market for Boro Hall Lumber Co. was the burgeoning industrial trade that was so active then along the Brooklyn waterfront.
 Crating companies, tool and die makers, and sign manufacturers were only a few of the thousands of different industries that needed lumber.
-Industry was the economic engine that drove New York City in the 1920’s and from Greenpoint and Long Island City to the Brooklyn Navy Yard to Bush Terminal in South Brooklyn Boro Hall Lumber grew and prospered along with the city.
+The industry was the economic engine that drove New York City in the 1920s and from Greenpoint and Long Island City to the Brooklyn Navy Yard to Bush Terminal in South Brooklyn Boro Hall Lumber grew and prospered along with the city.

-The Great Depression of the 1930’s slowed things down quite a bit but founder John Sussek was proud to say later that “he made money” during the depression years, in large part due to the building of the 1939 World’s Fair which injected much needed business into the local economy.
-In fact the World’s Fair was built almost entirely out of temporary wood structures, of which Boro Hall Lumber, due to a sharp sales force, supplied the lion’s share.
+The Great Depression of the 1930s slowed things down quite a bit but founder John Sussek was proud to say later that “he made money” during the depression years, in large part due to the building of the 1939 World’s Fair which injected much-needed business into the local economy.
+In fact, the World’s Fair was built almost entirely out of temporary wood structures, of which Boro Hall Lumber, due to a sharp sales force, supplied the lion’s share.

 For Boro Hall Lumber the World’s Fair was the beginning of the boom years.
 Their sales grew along with the industrial business as well as new markets in set design for Broadway theatres and store window displays for 5th Avenue department stores.
 World War Two broke out in 1941 and Boro Hall Lumber, already supplying industrial giants Sperry Gyroscope, Grumman Aircraft, and Fairchild Republic to name a few, followed them as they became some of the country’s leading defense contractor’s in an effort to supply the United States’ war effort.